Assessment

 Module Grades

 Every credit-bearing module is assessed, with the overall result summarised as a grade appearing on the student’s transcript.
 Grades achieved in some modules also affect progression from one part of a programme to the next, or the final programme result.
-Modules may include various assessment components, including continual assessment (for practical work and class tests), and exams.
+Modules may include various assessment components, including coursework (for practical work and class tests), and exams.

 The University uses a 20-point Common Reporting Scale for grades (i.e. a 20-point basic scale reported to one decimal point for final module grades, in which the pass-level is 7).
 Therefore, for every module, whether including a single assessment component or multiple components, an overall grade of 7 must be achieved in order to pass the module and gain the credits.